Skip to content

 Excessive Surcharging

-To understand the term ‘surcharge’ and ‘excessive’, it is helpful to consider the process of paying a business with a credit card.
+To understand the terms ‘surcharge’ and ‘excessive’, it is helpful to consider the process of paying a business with a credit card.
 For example, if you use your credit card to process your purchase of a new pair of jeans, the business pays a fee, usually to their bank, so that the credit card payment can be processed.
 In turn, the business charges you, the consumer, that processing fee.
 Some business owners choose to regain the fee of processing credit card transactions when they set individual prices for their goods or services.
 Others will pass the processing cost on to you directly.
 The processing cost passed on to you is the surcharge.
-In short, it is the additional amount that a business charges its consumers when they pay for goods and services using one form of payment (credit and debit card) rather than another.
+In short, it is the additional amount that a business charges its consumers when they pay for goods and services using one form of payment (credit or debit card) rather than another.

 An excessive surcharge occurs when a business charges a consumer for the processing fee more than it is required to pay their bank for processing the transaction, meaning the business makes a profit from the fact that you are using your credit or debit card.